rsfutch77/rulette/software_descriptions/1-requirements.md

 [x] 1.3 Referee Card Assignment (3 Points)
-[x] 1.3.1 Randomly assign the referee card to one player at the start of the game (2 Points) [x] 1.3.2 Ensure the referee card is treated as a rule card and can be swapped later (1 Point) [ ] 1.4 Game Start and State Transition (1 Point)
+[x] 1.3.1 Randomly assign the referee card to one player at the start of the game (2 Points) [x] 1.3.2 Ensure the referee card is treated as a rule card and can be swapped later (1 Point)
-[ ] 1.4.1 Reference: Game start, lobby, and ready logic are defined in Phase 3.

 ## Phase 2: Core Game Mechanics
 [ ] 2.
 Wheel Spin and Card Draw Logic (18 Points)